amphisbene/amphisbene.github.io/about.md

 permalink: /whoami/
 ---

-a human being, trying things on computers and enjoying life as much as possible.
+a human being, trying things on computers and enjoying things.